Hong Kong Nang Yan College of Higher Education

-Hong Kong Nang Yan College of Higher Education (HKNYC) is a private higher education provider in Hong Kong.
-The College was founded in 1969 as the Hong Kong Buddhist College (HKBC), and changed its name in 2014 when it was granted accreditation from the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) for its associate degree programmes.
-The College is a registered nonprofit organisation.
+The Hong Kong Nang Yan College of Higher Education (HKNYC) is a private higher education provider in Sham Shui Po, Kowloon, Hong Kong.

+The college was founded in 1969 as the Hong Kong Buddhist College, and changed its name in 2014 when it was granted accreditation from the Hong Kong Council for Accreditation of Academic and Vocational Qualifications for its associate degree programmes.
+The college is a registered nonprofit organisation.